SzymoRatajczak/Ransomware-detection-of-virtual-machines/README.md

 # Ransomware-detection-of-virtual-machines
-this code is example how virtual machines can be detected by ransomware
+this code is an example how virtual machines can be detected by ransomware